String (computer science): Character encoding

 String datatypes have historically allocated one byte per character, and, although the exact character set varied by region, character encodings were similar enough that programmers could often get away with ignoring this, since characters a program treated specially (such as period and space and comma) were in the same place in all the encodings a program would encounter.
 These character sets were typically based on ASCII or EBCDIC.
 If text in one encoding was displayed on a system using a different encoding, text was often mangled, though often somewhat readable and some computer users learned to read the mangled text.

 Logographic languages such as Chinese, Japanese, and Korean (known collectively as CJK) need far more than 256 characters (the limit of a one 8-bit byte per-character encoding) for reasonable representation.
 The normal solutions involved keeping single-byte representations for ASCII and using two-byte representations for CJK ideographs.
 Use of these with existing code led to problems with matching and cutting of strings, the severity of which depended on how the character encoding was designed.
 Some encodings such as the EUC family guarantee that a byte value in the ASCII range will represent only that ASCII character, making the encoding safe for systems that use those characters as field separators.
 Other encodings such as ISO-2022 and Shift-JIS do not make such guarantees, making matching on byte codes unsafe.
 These encodings also were not "self-synchronizing", so that locating character boundaries required backing up to the start of a string, and pasting two strings together could result in corruption of the second string.

 Unicode has simplified the picture somewhat.
 Most programming languages now have a datatype for Unicode strings.
 Unicode's preferred byte stream format UTF-8 is designed not to have the problems described above for older multibyte encodings.
-UTF-8, UTF-16 and UTF-32 require the programmer to know that the fixed-size code units are different than the "characters", the main difficulty currently is incorrectly designed APIs that attempt to hide this difference (UTF-32 does make code points fixed-sized, but these are not "characters" due to composing codes).
+UTF-8, UTF-16 and UTF-32 require the programmer to know that the fixed-size code units are different from the "characters", the main difficulty currently is incorrectly designed APIs that attempt to hide this difference (UTF-32 does make code points fixed-sized, but these are not "characters" due to composing codes).